Accommodating a potentially explosive chemical

 - Hydrogen peroxide is relatively unstable and decomposes into water and oxygen when exposed to the environment.
 The primary danger of this composition is fire and/or explosion.

-For concentrations of hydrogen peroxide that are below 50%, high-density crosslinked polyethylene is a smart option.
+For concentrations of hydrogen peroxide that are less than or equal to 50%, high-density crosslinked polyethylene is a smart option.

 The Poly Processing Hydrogen Peroxide System